L'Damian Washington

 L'Damian Washington (born May 10, 1991) is an American football coach and former wide receiver.
 He was a member of the Dallas Cowboys, San Francisco 49ers, New York Giants, Cleveland Browns, Miami Dolphins, Pittsburgh Steelers, Kansas City Chiefs, Edmonton Eskimos, Winnipeg Blue Bombers, Birmingham Iron, and St. Louis BattleHawks.
 He played college football at Missouri.
-Washington currently serves as Interim wide receiver coach for the South Florida Bulls.
+Washington currently serves as wide receiver coach for the University of Kentucky.

-Early years
+Early life

 Washington attended Green Oaks High School, where he played football and basketball.
 As a junior, he earned All-district honors after making 7 interceptions while playing at cornerback.

 As a senior, he registered 53 receptions for 1,064 yards and 12 touchdowns at wide receiver, while having 4 interceptions on defense.
 In one game he posted 6 receptions for 257 yards and 3 touchdowns.
 He was a team captain and a First-team All-district selection.
 He was named the offensive MVP at the inaugural Sportsman's Paradise All-Star Game in Louisiana.